 Within the Gospel of John, Jesus Himself gives a clear indication in John chapter 12 of who sent Him,and what His mission was.
 Also, In John 3:16, perhaps one of the most quoted and well known verses of the Bible, Christ establishes Himself as no way inferior to the Father, establishing that salvation comes from not only believing in the Father, but in the Son as well: “For God so loved the world,[a] that he gave his only Son, that whoever believes in him should not perish but have eternal life.”10 Christ further emphasizes his unity with the Father in His response to Philip in chapter 14, when Philip asks Jesus to see the Father: “Whoever has seen me has seen the Father.”
 Jesus adds a few lines later, “the Father who dwells in me does his works.”
 So Jesus establishes Himself as an image of the Father, and indicates that the Father works through Him.
 His disciples cannot see any of this however, because the Holy Spirit has not yet been given to them, to illuminate to them the divinity of Christ, for the Holy Spirit reveals Christ to men and Christ reveals the Father.
 The name λόγος being attributed to Christ “is primarily a designation of the ‘economic’ order, proper to the second hypostasis as manifesting the nature of the Father, for logo is another way of saying definition.11 So, Christ is the definition of the Father, the image of God revealed to man in man.

 Further establishing the relationship if the Father to the Son, we hear Christ in Chapter 10 saying “I and My Father are one.”
 So not only is Christ equal to the Father, is the image and definition of the Father, but He is the same as the Father.
 Perhaps this is a distinction that the Sabellians missed during the formation of their heresies.
 Also, later in the Gospel we hear “I am going away, and I will come to you.’
-If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I.”12 Now, some may confused this as the Son subordinating Himself to the Father, but he is simply recognizing that His Father is the source of all things, for Jesus comes from the Father, and He does so in the power of the Holy Spirit.
+If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I.”12 Now, some may confused this as the Son subordinating Himself to the Father, but he is simply recognizing that His Father is the source of all things, for Jesus comes from the Father.
 It is by the Spirit in which he is baptized, it is by the Spirit in which He is led, by the Spirit that he reveals the truth of the Gospel to the people, and it is by the Spirit that he finds victory on the cross, conquering death by death.

 The Gospel of John reveals the “location” of the Holy Spirit, and its relationship to the other two persons of the Trinity, stressing its own personal uniqueness.13 Christ mentions several times to the Apostles that he will send another comforter, implying that the Spirit is other than the Son, who is also referred to as the comforter, but the Spirit is thus send in the name of the Son to bear witness to him.
 We hear this in His words to the Apostles: “And I will ask the Father, and he will give you another comforter (παράκλητος) ...the Spirit of truth”14 and again: “the comforter (παράκλητος), the Holy Spirit, whom the Father will send in My name.”15 He also establishes the Spirit as a separate person from both the Father, and the Son.
 This idea is affirmed in the commentaries of the Father, “The Saviour affirms that the Holy Spirit is sent by the Father, in His, the Saviour’s name; which name is the Son.
 Here an agreement of nature and propriety, so to speak, of persons is shown.”16 So, the relationship of the Spirit to the Son is neither one of opposition or of separation, but one of distinction and cooperation– thus, in communion with the Father.
 The Relationship of the Spirit is much the same as that of the Son with the Father.17 He is a different and wholly separate person from the Father, but is so united to Him by a similar bond of procession from the Father, but one that is unique to him and differs from the generation/procession of the Son from the Father.